sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 /// </summary>
 ```

-	2. If a method needs to be called on the UI Thread add the following text to the summary ‚ÄúThis method must be called on the UI thread.‚Äù:
+	2. If a method needs to be called on the UI Thread add the following text to the summary ìThis method must be called on the UI thread.î:

 ```c#
 /// <summary>